 Knowing the values of these measurements, the apparatus can be appropriately sized in order to accommodate the average adult American female +20% to allow for variance in body size.
-Therefore, the length of the base plate that the subject will have their lower body on should be at least 40", the width of the base plate should be at least 16", and the distance from the end of the base plate to the center of the push plate apparatus should be at least 3".
+Therefore, the length of the base plate that the subject will have their lower body on should be at least 101.6 cm, the width of the base plate should be at least 40.64 cm, and the distance from the end of the base plate to the center of the push plate apparatus should be at least 7.62 cm.
 These anthropometric calculations do not account for body composition which is difficult to calculate quantitatively.